 And, as they say, that was that.

-Going back to modern reviews, my articles are clearly different from what I used to write in 2004-2005.
+Going back to modern reviews, my articles are clearly different from those slightly professional ones I wrote in 2004-2005.
 Back then, the overall gaming scene was mostly focused on trying to impress with graphical prowess, catering to a very specific audience or, worse, trying to join an ongoing trend.
 I distinctly remember in 2006 there were several The Movies clones, for example, which ranged from the forgettable to the terrible.
 Today, I try to adjust my style according to the kind of game that I’m looking at: perhaps it is a remaster, so one needs to be familiar with the original.
 It might be a quirky indie title, then the light sprinkle of humor can indeed be the right condiment along with an overall more spicy style.
 But, whatever the style that I feel might work, I still try to address the concerns and questions that I listed at the beginning: who can I recommend this to?
 How does it sit along other similar titles?

 An objective review: impossible task?

 Trying to understand if a certain kind of public might appreciate the creative product we’re looking at allows a bit of abstraction that is always recommended when writing a review.
-Also, trying to see how it fits in the overall “scene” or market, the journalist can provide information to the reader that might, in fact, be valuable.
+Also, trying to see how it fits in the overall “scene” or market, the journalist can provide information to the reader that could, in fact, be valuable.
 For example, should I happen to play a certain kind of platformer that would just leave me unimpressed, I might nonetheless still be able to recommend it to fans of the genre: perhaps because it caters to old-school or lovers of a certain style.

 In conclusion and going back to my original premise: writing a review is not an easy task at all.